Backup Driver Of Autonomous Uber SUV Charged With Negligent Homicide In Arizona

 "The Uber Advanced Technologies Group did not adequately recognize the risk of automation complacency and develop effective countermeasures to control the risk of vehicle operator disengagement, which contributed to the crash," it said.

-It also found that the SUV's sensor systems could not determine whether Herzberg was a pedestrian, vehicle, or bicycle, and it failed to correctly predict her path.
+It also found that the SUV's sensor systems could not determine whether Herzberg was a pedestrian, vehicle or bicycle, and it failed to correctly predict her path.

 The NTSB said another factor in the crash was the fact that Herzberg crossed the street in front of the approaching vehicle at night outside a crosswalk.
 It also said the Uber car's automated system was not designed to apply maximum braking for collision mitigation.